louismeunier/notes/Statistics/stats.typ

 ]

 #remark[
-  The CRLB is not a sharp bound.
+  The CRLB is _not_ a sharp bound, in the sense that the UMVUE for a particular parameter may be strictly larger than the CRLB.
 ]

 #example[